opoupeney/dfd/source/devguide/webgc-panel.rst

 .. image:: ../images/icons/icon_web.png
    :class: pull-right

-A panel is one of the most important graphical controls because it defines the layout of the View or a portion of the View.
+A panel is one of the most important graphical controls in DreamFace because it defines the layout and default style of the ViewCards.
+Each ViewCard starts out with a default panel.
+A panel is a container and it can contain other panels.
+A DreamFace panel consists of a toolbar with a title and toolbar menu and an area where the the graphical controls that make up the UI are organized in a layout.
+The layout is based on the Angular Material and Material Design layout definition of rows and columns.
-It consists of a title and an area where the layout will be organized.
-The layout is based on Angular Material and Material Design layout definition of rows and columns.
-Each row can be independently defined with horizontal or vertical layouts and CSS styles and classes.
+Each row can be independently defined and can have one or more columns organized in horizontal or vertical layouts.
+Default CSS styles and classes can be defined for the panel.

 |